Parliamentary.ai

 Groups Affected

-• The UK Government: Responsible for appointing the Commission and funding the audit.
+• The UK Government: Will be responsible for appointing the commission and funding its operations.

-• The UK Public: The report's findings will inform public debate on the UK's EU membership.
+• The Public: The findings will be publicly available and may influence public opinion on EU membership.

 Full Text